(Also Called 'Facts About Bladder Cancer')

 - nausea and vomiting

 Chemotherapy can be used alone, but is often used with surgery or radiation therapy.

 Bladder cancer may be treated with intravesical (into the bladder through a tube inserted into the urethra) immunotherapy or chemotherapy.

 Immunotherapy refers to using the body's own immune system to attack the cancer cells.
 A vaccine called Bacillus Calmette-Guérin (BCG) is commonly used for this purpose in the intravesical treatment of stages Ta, T1, or carcinoma in situ (limited to the innermost lining) bladder cancers.
 In the procedure, a solution containing BCG is retained in the bladder for a few hours before being drained.

 Intravesical BCG is usually given once a week for 6 weeks, but sometimes long-term maintenance therapy is needed.
 Bladder irritation, pain or burning during urination, and low-grade fever and chills are possible side effects of intravesical BCG.

 Intravesical chemotherapy with mitomycin C is another treatment option.
 Because the chemotherapy is given directly into the bladder, other cells in the body aren't exposed to the chemotherapy, which reduces the chances for side effects from the chemotherapy.
 It's also often given as a single dose after a tumor has been removed via cystoscopy.

-External radiation therapy means that the radiation source is a machine outside the body that directs a focused beam of radiation at the tumor.
+In external radiation therapy, the radiation source is a machine outside the body that directs a focused beam of radiation at the tumor.
 With better imaging technologies in use today, computer-guided radiation delivered from several angles minimizes radiation exposure to surrounding tissues and organs, limiting damage to these tissues.
-Fatigue, swelling of soft tissues and skin irritation are common side effects of external radiation.
+Fatigue, swelling of soft tissues, and skin irritation are common side effects of external radiation.